biomedvis/biomedvis.github.io/index.md

 ---
-title: BioMedVis Platform
+title: Bio+MedVis Platform
 layout: home
 intro_image: "images/illustrations/pointing.svg"
 intro_image_absolute: true
 intro_image_hide_on_mobile: true
 ---

-# BioMedVis Spring School
+# Bio+MedVis Spring School

 We would like to announce and invite the participants of the very first Spring School with a focus on biological and medical visualizations!